The Yummy Life

 Step-by-step photos for making Raspberry Vinegar.

 Step 1.
 Assemble white wine vinegar, fresh or frozen raspberries (make sure they're unsweetened), and a jar with a lid.
-In these photos, I'm making a triple batch using a 2 quart mason jar
+In these photos, I'm making a triple batch using a 2 quart (half gallon) mason jar.

 Step 2.
 Rinse and drain the raspberries and add them to the jar.
 I used a canning funnel to make the task easier and tidier.